gjermundgaraba/bjaanes.github.io/_posts/2016-01-24-smart-home-series-part-4-out-with-arduino-in-with-raspberry-pi.md

 readTemperature()</pre>

-I have to admit, I don&#8217;t have much experience with Python yet, so the above code might be very inefficient and ugly &#8211; but it works!
+I have to admit, I don't have much experience with Python yet, so the above code might be very inefficient and ugly - but it works!

 The only issue I have, is that I have to start the script as root.
-It&#8217;s because the Adafruit library requires root access to read out from the pins on the Raspberry Pi.
-I am not focusing on that, but I don&#8217;t want that in the future, if I can avoid it.
+It's because the Adafruit library requires root access to read out from the pins on the Raspberry Pi.
+I am not focusing on that, but I don't want that in the future, if I can avoid it.

 &nbsp;